ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 waiting to run it is simply cancelled, if it is a running job then it is stopped immediately.

-`scancel` on its own will delete all jobs belonging to you.
 If you only want to cancel a specific job you need to provide the job ID of the job you wish to cancel/stop.
 For example:

 ```bash
 auser@ln01:~> scancel 12345